fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Warren Belasco, "Why study food?", from _Food: The Key Concepts_, 1--13.

-{% include alert.html class='danger' title='Syllabus and Reading quiz' text="
+{% include alert.html class='danger' title='Syllabus and Reading Quiz' text="
 This will cover the course intro video, the syllabus, and the short Belasco reading.
 "%}